Disentangling the Faraday rotation sky: The models

 All models (the main one and the two secondary ones) are evaluated using the Geometric Variational Inference algorithm (geoVI) \citep{2021Frank}.
-In general variational inference schemes, the posterior distribution (which in our case is a highly non-gaussian distribution with several million dimensions) is approximated via a simpler, analytically traceable distribution.
-In the particular case of GeoVI, this distribution is a multivariate Gaussian augmented with a coordinate transformation constructed from Riemannian geometry and the Fisher information metric, which captures nonlinear aspects of the true posterior.
-We note that this algorithm is an update to the Metric Gaussian Variational Inference algorithm \citep{2019Knollmuller} used in \citet{2022Hutschenreuter}, for a detailed discussion and comparison between the methods we refer the reader to \citep{2021Frank}.
+In variational inference (VI), the posterior distribution (which in our case is a highly non-gaussian distribution with several million dimensions) is approximated via a parameterized and analytically traceable distribution.
+The idea of VI is then to minimize the forward Kullback-Leibler divergence, a measure for similarity between probability distributions, w.r.t. the parameters of this simpler distribution which yields the optimal VI approximation.
+In the particular case of geoVI, this distribution is implicitly defined via a parameterized invertible function that maps from the space where the model parameters are defined into a space where the approximate distribution is a standard normal distribution.
+This function is constructed using the Fisher information metric as a proxy for the curvature of the logarithm of the posterior.
+By ensuring that the metric and its first derivatives vanish at a given expansion point, the function is defined to map into a space where the posterior is locally close to a normal distribution.
+The coordinates of this expansion point constitute the parameters of the function and its optimal location is found by minimizing the KL.
+We note that this algorithm is an update to the Metric Gaussian Variational Inference algorithm \citep{2019Knollmuller} used in \citet{2022Hutschenreuter}.
+For a detailed discussion and comparison between the methods as well as comparison to direct posterior evaluation, we refer the reader to \citet{2021Frank}.
+Both MGVI and geoVI have been used successfully in the past for reconstructions of the Faraday sky \citep{2019Hutschenreuter,2022Hutschenreuter} and more general astrophysical \citep{2019Leike, 2022Arras, 2023Mertsch, 2023Platz, 2023Westerkamp, 2023Edenhofer} and non-astrophysical \citep{2022Guardiani, 2023Reeb} contexts.
 We evaluate the resulting approximated posterior via drawing samples from it and report the corresponding empirical mean and standard deviations.